-If you’re in it for good health, look no further than these dense chocolate brownies with chunks of dark chocolate larva.
+If you’re in it for good health, look no further than these densechocolate brownies with chunks of dark chocolate.
 With wholesome thoughts floating around in my head, the aim was to include as many unrefined ingredients possible.
 For natural sweetness I opted for medjool dates (my all-time fav everyday snack) and runny honey in place of sugar.
 The cashew nuts and dates are first softened in hot water which helps add the necessary fudge-factor.
 And because we’re all busier than bees this time of year, the recipe is a blitz and blend method that’s simple enough to do, even for midweek baking.
 Brownies are brave.
-They can fly solo, although scoops of dripping peanut butter nice cream and glooping chocolate sauce is clearly is even better.
+They can fly solo, although scoops of dripping peanut butter nice cream and hot chocolate sauce is clearly better.
 Here’s to happy, healthy baking.

 Gluten free cashew nut brownies